adamjames/adamjames.github.io/_posts/2015-04-15-apache-dnsmasq-osx-web-dev.md

   Allow from all
 </Directory>

-# You may be able to remove wwwroot if you just want files in .../Sites/<sitename>.
+# You might be able to remove wwwroot for .../Sites/<sitename>.

 <Virtualhost *:80>
   VirtualDocumentRoot "/Users/adam/Sites/%1/wwwroot"